sbd-community/handbook/docs/standards/global/iec62443-overview.md

 To effectively use the standard, it's important to understand its core concepts:

 - **Zones & Conduits:** A foundational principle of the standard is to partition the system under consideration into logical **Zones** of assets that share common security requirements.
 These zones are connected by **Conduits**, which are communication channels that also have defined security properties.
 This segmentation limits the impact of a security breach.
+For modern IIoT components, this model is also applied *within* a device to create secure, compartmentalized execution environments for different functions ([IIoT Component Certification Study § 4.3.4][iiot_cert_guide]).
 - **Foundational Requirements (FRs):** The standard defines seven FRs that form the basis for all technical security requirements.
 These are: Identification and Authentication Control (IAC), Use Control (UC), System Integrity (SI), Data Confidentiality (DC), Restricted Data Flow (RDF), Timely Response to Events (TRE), and Resource Availability (RA).
 - **Security Levels (SLs):** A key innovation of the series is the use of Security Levels to specify the required security robustness.
 There are four levels, from SL 1 (protection against casual or coincidental violation) to SL 4 (protection against nation-state-level attacks).
 A system must achieve a **Target Security Level (SL-T)** defined by the asset owner's risk assessment.
 - **Maturity Levels:** While SLs measure the technical robustness of a system, Maturity Levels are used to measure how well security *processes* (like secure development or patch management) are defined, practiced, and optimized.